ucb-cyarp/uhdToPipes/README.md

 # uhdToPipes
 A utility program which connects UHD to Linux/POSIX Pipes

-NOTE: Due to the GPLv3 License for UHD, this utility is licensed under GPL.
+NOTE: Due to the GPLv3 License for UHD, this utility is licensed under GPLv3.